renxida/renxida.github.io/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: I maintain torch-mlir for work.
-My other research interests include profiling, ml security, and software-hardware co-design.
+bio: I work on LLM acceleration ASICs at MatX.
+My research interests include profiling, ML security, and software-hardware co-design.

 # Interests to show in About widget
 interests: